 In 2001, with the closure of McClellan Air Force Base, I retired from the fire department.
 Since that time I have worked as a service writer/manager for two auto repair shops.
-I have now officially retired and am enjoying spending time with my family, enjoying hobby pursuits, and tending to the many chores of home ownership.
+I am now officially retired and am enjoying spending time with my family, enjoying hobby pursuits, and tending to the many chores of home ownership.

 I have also been spending more time working on the site, typically two to four hours a day and much more on the weekends.
 I have a Epson V750 Pro flatbed scanner for paper and large negative scanning, a Microtek 9800xl flatbed scanner for large format paper scanning and a Nikon 4000ED film scanner for 35mm slides and negatives.

 Documents are OCRed with Omni Page and saved as Microsoft Word files.
 Slides, negatives and photographs are scanned at the highest resolution possible and saved as TIF files which are then converted to JPG or GIF files for inclusion on the site.
 After the material is placed on line, I back up all material to multiple portable hard drives and regularly create DVD's for safe keeping of the material.